 Eventually Congress required that the U.S. Mint purchase a certain tonnage of silver each month and strike it as trade coin, but this too was ended.
 Because the value of silver at the time was far less than a dollar, silver miners were making a profit on each coin they had produced.
 For several years, Congress went back and forth over the issue of silver as money, and this eventually resulted in the minting of the Morgan Dollar in 1878; silver was money once again.

-To learn more about the Morgan Silver Dollar coins and to get current pricing, please call us at (800) 355-2116.
+Please note, Birch Gold’s selection of products rotates over time.
+To learn more about Morgan Silver Dollars, their availability and current pricing, please call us at (800) 355-2116.

 Designer: George T. Morgan